imujtaba8488/package_im_stepper/example/example.md

 ## NumberStepper

 A simple to use number stepper widget, wherein each number defines a step.
 Hence, the total count of numbers defines the total number of steps.
-It is used exactly the same way as the IconStepper, the only difference is that it accepts numbers, i.e., 1, 2, 3, etc., instead of icons, as:
+It is used the same way as the IconStepper; the only difference is that it accepts numbers, i.e., 1, 2, 3, etc., instead of icons, as:

 ```Dart
 ImageStepper(